 This is another popular lighting method to illuminate the stairs.
 The light fixtures are embedded under the stair treads, with visible light but the cumbersome lamps are hidden, thus, it creates a very eye-catching visual effect.
 When using it in the house, there is no need to add chandeliers or wall lamps on the ceiling of the stairs.
-If it’s for the outdoor landscape, the under tread light gives off warm light grow, no need to plan special light distribution.
+If it’s for the outdoor landscape, the under tread light gives off warm light growth, no need to plan special light distribution.

 It disappears when the lights go out, so you will not see the bulky light fixture incoordinate with your interior design.
-And, when you turn it on at night or anytime, these under stair tread lights create an amazing soft floating effect.
+And, when you turn it on at night or anytime, these under-stair tread lights create an amazing soft floating effect.

 4. Stair Railing Light

 Compared with under stair tread light, stair railing light is a hassle-free solution, more importantly, it costs you less money.
 Instead of mounting the light under each stair tread, all you need is a linear strip light to install in the railing.

 Stair railing light is perfect for small spaces such as villas and clubs, it adds nice and warm elements to the space.
 However, according to professional lighting designers, this kind of lighting is not suitable for public areas that require higher illumination.
 Also, if the stairs are big and spacious, then other auxiliary lighting is required to improve the illumination level so it’s safer when climbing the stair.